youwayx/2048-ql/README.md

 After unzipping the folder, there will be an executable `chromedriver` (OS X).
 Place `chromedriver` in `venv/bin/`.
 Chromedriver should be located in `venv/bin/chromedriver`

-If you aren't using OS X, place the equivalent executable in `venv/bin/`.
+If you aren't using OS X, place the equivalent executable in `venv/bin/` and change the `CHROMEDRIVER_DIR` variable in `main.py` to the appropriate directory.

 ### Train the Model
 Train the model using Selenium and Chromedriver: